 Sharks that frequent human menus are threshers, porbeagles, blacktip, dogfish, gummy sharks, and shortfin mako sharks.
 Shark meat is usually marinated to reduce the sharp urea flavor that is present in the flesh.
 It’s also commonly salted, dried, pickled, or smoked.

 Asia eats half of the sharks that are fished in the world.
 Italy is the largest importer of shark meat, followed by France.
 Shark meat is immensely popular in Japan, and it can be found readily in supermarkets.

 It is common in certain parts of the world, and it is prepared in various ways.
 You can’t eat shark liver as the number of vitamins and minerals are toxic to humans.
-Not all sharks are eaten as sharks, with threatened populations protected in a lot of places.
+Not all kinds of sharks are eaten – as some sharks, with threatened populations, are protected in a lot of places.

 It seems distasteful to some that sharks are consumed, but that is rooted in the anger we have for the shark fin industry.
 Sharks that are regularly on the menu in certain places are harvested sustainably and as a local food source.
 They have nothing to do with needlessly slaughtering massive amounts of sharks just for their fins.